| expand content | forums | advertise |

 4. Click "Add Peer..."

 5. Enter the IP address and port number of the person hosting the file.
-For example, following my example above, I would tell my peers to add
+For example, following my example above, we would tell our peers to add

 209.85.171.100:55641